jqnatividad/qsv/docs/Describegpt.md

 Input tokens may include the output of `qsv stats` and `qsv frequency` from your dataset, which can be large based on your dataset's size.
 Therefore we use `gpt-3.5-turbo-16k` as the default model for `describegpt` as it has a maximum token limit of 16,384.

 It is highly recommended to set the `--max-tokens` option to set the maximum number of tokens in the completion output.
-Your output may be truncated if you set this value too low.
+Your output may be truncated if you set this value too low or you may receive errors depending on your options.
 The default is set to `50` as a safety measure.

 ## `--prompt-file`